-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Clinton-Massie Local School District (the District) as of and for the year ended June 30, 2011, which collectively comprise the District's basic financial statements and have issued our report thereon dated December 9, 2011 wherein we noted the District adopted GASB Statement No. 54 as disclosed in Note 2.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Clinton-Massie Local School District (the District), as of and for the year ended June 30, 2012, which collectively comprise the District's basic financial statements and have issued our report thereon dated December 7, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.